Privacy Policy

 6.3 Consent

-• Obtaining Consent: Consent is obtained from individuals when collecting sensitive information or when required by law for disclosure.
+• Obtaining Consent: Consent is obtained when collecting sensitive information or when required by law for disclosure.

-• Withdrawing Consent: Individuals can withdraw consent for the collection and use of their personal information by contacting the Privacy Officer.
+• Withdrawing Consent: Individuals can withdraw consent by contacting the Privacy Officer.

 7. Data Protection and Security Measures